 We visited Bryce Canyon at the height of the busy season and were surprised to only run into a handful of people on the recreation path.
 The peace and quiet along the shared-use path were such a stark difference from the throngs of people at the visitor’s center and rim trail.
 We were lucky enough to spot a few deer right next to the path on our ride into the park.

 We brought our own bikes but there are several businesses that rent bikes near Ruby’s Inn.
 The only shop that rents kid-sized bikes is Bryce Wildlife Adventure.

 Visitor Center at Bryce Canyon

 While you are in the visitor center don’t forget to pick up a Junior Ranger book.
 Bryce Canyon is where we first learned about the Junior Ranger program.
 Now when we visit a National Park the first thing Eli asks is “can we go to the visitor center and get a Junior Ranger book?”
-Eli has now completed the Junior Ranger program in Arches, Haleakala, and Canyonlands National Parks, and also Pearl Harbor National Monument.
+Eli has now completed the Junior Ranger program in Arches, Haleakala, Canyonlands, Black Canyon of the Gunnison, Hawaii Volcanos, Everglades, Denali, Badlands, Grand Teton, and Kenai Fjords National Parks.
+As well as Pearl Harbor National Monument.
 It is such a great program to get kids interested in the unique features of each national park.